Ward makes 30 saves as Blackhawks beat Predators 2-1

 After Predators forward Rocco Grimaldi was sent off for tripping Brent Seabrook, Gustafsson beat Rinne with a long slap shot for his seventh goal at 17:16.
 It was just the 13th power-play goal for the league's worst team with the man advantage.

-"I'm just trying to put the puck to the net," Gustafsson said.
-"I don't know if it went off their D or something like that.
-I'm just trying to shoot it.
-Nice to see it go in."

 The Blackhawks lost forward Marcus Kruger with 3:29 left in the period when he got hit in the face by an inadvertent elbow from Nashville's Ryan Hartman.
-Coach Jeremy Colliton said Kruger sustained a concussion and will not travel on the team's upcoming road trip.
+Kruger crawled on the ice for a bit before he made it to the bench and then went back to the locker room.

 NOTES: Nashville dropped to 17-2-0 this season when it scores the first goal. ...
 Blackhawks C Artem Anisimov also returned to the lineup after being activated from IR.
 He had been sidelined by a concussion. ...
 Rinne made his NHL debut and got his first career victory on Dec.
 15, 2005, against Chicago. ...
 Blackhawks D Henri Jokiharju will play for Finland in the upcoming world junior championship.
 The competition runs from Dec.
 26 to Jan.
 5 in Vancouver, British Columbia. ...
 Blackhawks F Alex DeBrincat celebrated his 21st birthday.